 Clark currently serves as the head of the Office of Information and Regulatory Affairs (OIRA) within the Office of Management and Budget (OMB) at the White House.

 Gene Hamilton, president of AFL, stated, "We are proud to stand beside Jeff Clark as he faces an unquestionably weaponized disciplinary process.
 There is no place in a free society for thought police."
+(Media Aflegal)

 The brief contends that the D.C.
 Bar's actions represent an attempt to dictate the legal advice a lawyer can provide to the President of the United States, under threat of sanction.
-"Impeding the President’s ability to exercise core constitutional powers is the purpose of this proceeding," it states.
+"Impeding the President’s ability to exercise core constitutional powers is the purpose of this proceeding," (Media Aflegal) it states.

 AFL cites the Supreme Court's decision in Trump v.
 United States, asserting that the President is immune from criminal prosecution for actions within his constitutional authority.
 The brief also references Article II, Section 2 of the U.S. Constitution, which allows the President to seek written opinions from senior executive officers without fear of retribution.

 Ryan Giannetti, counsel for AFL, emphasized that punishing Clark for advising the President undermines both his livelihood and the presidency itself.
-"The Constitution requires fearless, unfiltered counsel inside the Executive Branch," he said.
+"The Constitution requires fearless, unfiltered counsel inside the Executive Branch," (Media Aflegal) he said.

 The amicus brief follows a similar submission by three former U.S. attorneys general, who criticized the bar's actions as politically motivated.
 They noted that ethics complaints driven by partisan animosity are detrimental to the legal profession.